petarov/appstore-web-search/README.md

 # Installation

-// TODO

-# Build

 `Go` is required.
 See [installation](https://golang.org/doc/install).

-Run `make build` to produce the wasm binary in the `webapp` folder.

-Run `make serve` to run the server part and open the app in your browser.
+Run `make` to run the server part and open the app in your browser.

+Run `make all` to produce a binary package in folder `dist`.

-Run `make clean` to clean build artifacts from `webapp`.
+Run `make clean` to clean build artifacts.

-Run `make all` for all of the above.

 # License